Environmental management plan

 As part of the commitment and actions developed by the CNFL, the removals in forest sinks located in the conservation areas of the company are calculated.

-The quantification of the inventory of forest removals required the development of a robust methodology at the technical level, considering all the necessary elements to adequately estimate the totality of CO2 removed.
+The quantification of the inventory of forest removals required the development of a robust methodology at the technical level, considering all the necessary elements to adequately estimate the total CO2 removed.

 To quantify the removals, permanent measurement plots distributed within the company's properties were established, considering the life zone and the type of forest (primary and secondary).